 “Aesthetics, Pragmatics and History of the Screen Media”

 The media research in Siegen would not be possible without the special research area 240.
 From 1985 to 2000, 33 subprojects were carried out in the DFG special research area “screen media” and nearly 100 scientists were employed.
-The establishment of the SFB 240 goes back to the efforts of the Germanist Helmut Kreuzer, who has contributed decisively to the development of the research profile of the university since 1972 as the founding officer of the Gesamtherhochschule Siegen.
+The establishment of the SFB 240 goes back to the efforts of the Germanist Helmut Kreuzer, already since 1972 as a foundation Senator of the Gesamthochschule Siegen contributed desicively to the development of the research profile of the University.
 In 1983, Kreuzer encouraged the establishment of a special research area in Siegen with a focus on literary-scientific media research.
 Special research areas are set up at the request of a university by the Deutsche Forschungsgemeinschaft (German Research Foundation) to establish temporary and local research interests.
 The application is carried out between Department 3 (Linguistics and Literary Studies) and the LUMIS between 1983 and 1985.
-Later, scientists from fields 1 (social sciences, philosophy, theology, history, geography), 4 (art and music pedagogy), 5 (economics, economics and business law) and 12 (electrical engineering and computer science).
+Later, scientists from fields 1 (Social Sciences, Philosophy, Theology, History, Geography), 4 (Art and Music Pedagogy), 5 (Economics, Business Information Systems and German and European Economic Law) and 12 (Electrical Engineering and Computer Science).
 Thus the SFB 240 becomes a model for an interdisciplinary institution of the University of Siegen.
 In September 1983 an application group was formed, consisting of the later subproject leaders Thomas Koebner (then Marburg), Helmut Schanze (then Aachen) and Siegfried J. Schmidt.
 In April 1985 the application of Helmut Kreuzer to the German Research Association was submitted to the German Research Foundation.
 In November 1985, a new special research area 240 was set up, which is now entitled “Aesthetics, Pragmatics and History of the Screen Media”.
 Kreuzer became the first speaker between 1985 and 1989, followed by Christian W. Thomsen (until 1991) and Helmut Schanze.
 The work of the SFB 240 was extremely successful.
 After the initial application, follow-up applications are made in 1988, 1991, 1994 and 1997.
 In the SFB 240 projects, historico-hermeneutical researches and socio-scientific-empirical methods are fruitfully intertwined.
 The success of the SFB “screen media” with over 2000 publications, numerous international conferences and workshops marks the establishment phase of media research and media science in Siegen and beyond Siegen.
 Former project managers and employees of the SFB 240 are now professors of the media sciences at numerous universities in Germany and abroad.
 The theory, history and aesthetics of the screen media, once brought together in the title of the SFB 240, have thus become paradigmatic foundations of the new discipline “media science”.
 The SFB 240 not only influenced the scientific landscape in Siegen, but also German media research and the emergence of media science as a discipline.
 Siegen’s media research also served a pilot function in relation to the media sector that emerged in the 1980s.

 DFG Research Fellowship 615 “Medienumbrüche”